thojaco/Binary-Search-Tree-Printer/README.md

 # Binary-Search-Tree-Printer
-A simple printer for binary search trees.
+A simple printer for binary search trees in java.
 Inspired by the tree command in Linux.